-Before modern containerization was developed for seamless international shipping, the process of cargo shipping was complex and time-consuming.
+Before modern containerization was developed for seamless international shipping, cargo shipping was complex and time-consuming.

 After goods reached the port, they awaited the vessel at a warehouse.
-Once the cargo was moved on to the ship, it had to be organized according to the storage space in the hold.
+Once you moved the cargo onto the ship, it had to be organized according to the storage space in the hold.

 Needless to say, the shipping industry needed an efficient method of transporting goods from one point to another.

 The history of containerization started with the concept of using a container as a vessel to transport cargo.
 This idea was developed gradually during the 19th and 20th centuries.
 In 1956, an American transport entrepreneur called Malcolm Mclean introduced an intermodal shipping container.

 International standards for modern container sizes were developed after a decade.
 The end goal was to reduce the overall expenses of international trade and boost the speed of delivery.
 This was one of the leading contributors to the concept of globalization.
 Cut to the 21st century, where 90% of non-bulk goods are shipped via ocean containers.